hoshino06/personal_website/docs_ja/docs/publications.md

 ### 国際会議録(Conference)

-* H. Hoshino, E. Furutani, T. Sugawara, T. Takeda, Y. Sawanobori, G. Shirakami (submitted)
+* H. Hoshino, E. Furutani, T. Sugawara, T. Takeda, Y. Sawanobori, G. Shirakami, Physiological modeling of concentration-effect relationship for nondepolarzing neuromuscular blocking drugs, 2020 42nd Annual International Conference of the IEEE Engineering in Medicine and Biology Society (EMBC) in conjunction with the 43rd Annual Conference of the Canadian Medical and Biological Engineering Society (accepted).

 * Y. Susuki, T. Saito, H. Hoshino, T. Hikihara, Synthesis and real-time simulation of reactive controller for hot-water supply in a safety-critical hospital environment, Proceedings of the 2017 IEEE Conference on Control Technology and Applications (CCTA2017), pp.211- 216, Mauna Lani, HI, USA, August 27-30 (2017). [[IEEE](https://doi.org/10.1109/CCTA.2017.8062465)]